 As millions of years passed, the river vanished as other rivers and seas came and went, leaving layer after layer of sand and mud that slowly solidified into rock.
 Even the buried bones became as hard as rock, as water seeping through the ground filled them in with dissolved minerals.
 Later still, strong vise-like forces began squeezing the Earth’s crust in this area, bending and tilting the rock layers.
 But the more that the rocks were pushed upward, the more they were worn down by rain, snow, frost, and wind –layer after layer.
 Finally, some of the long-buried dinosaur bones began to show up near the top of a steep hill, and Earl Douglass found them.

 The bones found in the Quarry belonged to eleven kinds of dinosaurs, including allosaurus, stegosaurus, sauropods, ornitholestes, and others.
 More than half of all the different kinds of dinosaurs that lived in North America in the late Jurassic Period are found in the Dinosaur National Monument Quarry.
 While the main exhibit wall of dinosaur fossils is closed, some fossils can be seen by hiking ½ mile from the Visitor Center.

 Early settlers left their mark on the landscape with their homesteads.
-Those who had access to the rivers and a constant flow of water survived, while others dried up with drought and moved away.
-Now, many of the remains of homesteads are found along side the Indian art work of the past.
-Camping, white-water rafting and guided tours are also available at the park.
+Those who had access to the rivers and a constant water flow survived, while others dried up with drought and moved away.
+Now, many of the remains of homesteads are found alongside the Indian artwork of the past.
+Camping, white-water rafting, and guided tours are also available at the park.